MemExplorer/Consultation-Scheduling-System/CONTRIBUTING.md

 - MySQL
 - Python 3.11.3
 # Development
-Here is a conceptual development workflow for the system implementation:
+### Here is the general concept of the project implementation:

 ```mermaid
 flowchart TB